veeral-patel/how-to-secure-anything/README.md

 ## Books

+I've tried to reference specific chapters of books in my sections above.
+I haven't done this for all the books I've read, however, so I thought I'd add a section listing all the books I've found on this topic here.

 ### Recommended (by me)

+"Recommended" is just my subjective opinion.
+YMMV!

 - Computer Security: Art and Science (by Bishop) - I'd read this first; it teaches security engineering in the right order: policies and models, then mechanisms, then assurance.
 - Security Engineering (by Ross Anderson)